caltechlibrary/newt/newt.1.md

 # DESCRIPTION

 **newt** is a developer tool.
-It can set up and run your Newt application during development.  **newt** supports the "config", "check", "model", "generate", and "run" actions.
-The "config" command is used when you are starting a Newt Project.
-It is an interactive command prompting for various choices regarding the application you want to create.
+It can set up and run your Newt application during development.  **newt** provides three main actions or verbs.

-The "config" action will interactively construct or update the Newt YAML file.
+They are "model", "generate" and "run.
+There are additional verbs suppported such as "config" and "check".
+The "model" action is interactive.
+It is the first step in generating your application.
+It provides an interactive menu system for building your data model(s) for your application.

+The "generate" action will create Handlebar templates, SQL files and a TypeScript validation service.

+The "run" action will launch your services for testing and refining your application.

+The "config" action can be run if you need to adjust the ports used by your services.

 The "check" will analyze the the YAML file and report results of the analyze and as well as validate the YAML syntax.

-The "model" is used to manage your data models.
-It is interactive like "config".

-The "generate" will run the Newt Generator to create the SQL, PostgREST configuration and Handlebars templates.
-It'll also update the Newt YAML file's routes and templates properties as needed for the generated content.

-The "run" action will run Newt's router, template engine and PostgREST for testing and development.
-This allows you to quick run and stop the services from one command.

-If a Newt YAML filename isn't supplied when you invoke **newt** the application will look in the current directory for a file with the directory's name and ".yaml" extension and if that is not found it'll look for "app.yaml".

-If you are working in the root of a Git repository when you run "config" you will get a warning about which files should be added to your `.gitignore`.
+A Newt YAML filename is requires by the actions.
+If the file doesn't exist one will be created.

 # OPTIONS